mayeco/patagonia/feature.md

    - Always provide responses in Spanish by default, unless the developer clearly specifies English.

 1. **FEATURE CAPTURE**:
-   - Ask the developer for specific feature description
+   - Ask the developer for a specific feature description
-   - Validate feature is small and concrete (not complex)
+   - Validate that the feature is small and concrete (not complex)
-   - If too complex: STOP - "This seems like a project, use write-project workflow"
+   - If too complex: STOP - "This seems like a project, use the write-project workflow"

 2. **FEATURE TYPE DETECTION**:
-   - Analyze feature description for type indicators:
+   - Analyze the feature description for type indicators:
      - **UI/UX**: Keywords like "interface", "design", "user experience", "layout", "styling"
      - **Functionality**: Keywords like "function", "logic", "algorithm", "calculation", "processing"
      - **Integration**: Keywords like "API", "database", "external service", "third-party", "connect"
      - **Data**: Keywords like "storage", "retrieval", "query", "filter", "sort", "display"
      - **Security**: Keywords like "authentication", "authorization", "validation", "encryption"
      - **Performance**: Keywords like "speed", "optimization", "loading", "response time"
-   - Validate feature type against description
+   - Validate the feature type against the description
-   - If unclear: Ask the developer to specify feature type and STOP
+   - If unclear: Ask the developer to specify the feature type and STOP

 3. **FEATURE DOCUMENTATION**:
    - Capture key details: